MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/features-of-latest-release.md

 ---

 **Changes to refunds and shipping**
-After deleting the deprecated plugin and installing the new one, the payment gateways from the deprecated plugin are no longer available in Magento.
-We therefore recommend to keep the deprecated plugin installed, until you have processed all the orders that were created with the deprecated plugin.
+Make sure you finish processing all orders created in the deprecated plugin before you delete it.
+The deprecated payment gateways are no longer available in Magento after deletion.

 You can refund transactions processed through the deprecated plugin in your [MultiSafepay account](https://merchant.multisafepay.com), but **not** from your Magento 2 [backend](/getting-started/glossary/#backend).